What is Kenmore Industrial Park?View larger version of this map. (pdf 3 mb)

 To learn more about the KIP's consent decree, view Ecology's website.

-What maintenance activites have been conducted on the site?
+What maintenance activities have been conducted on the site?

 The site owner has conducted deferred maintenance on the site, including: